4 Tattoo Removal Questions You’ll Hear as a Laser Tech

-Over the course of your career as a tattoo removal technician, you may find yourself answering some of these common tattoo removal questions:
+Throughout your career as a tattoo removal technician, you may find yourself answering some of these common tattoo removal questions:

 1. How many laser tattoo removal treatments can I have before my tattoo is removed?

 One of the first things you will learn during laser tattoo removal training is that this medical aesthetic treatment is not considered a quick fix.
-Clients will often return for multiple visits – 6 to 15 treatments or more – before their tattoo is gone.
+Clients will often return for multiple visits – six to 15 treatments or more – before their tattoo is gone.

 The number of treatments needed depends on a variety of factors: age, color, type of ink and size.
-Typically, older tattoos will take fewer treatments, and tattoos that are not very deep may take less time to disappear.
+Typically, older tattoos will take fewer procedures, and tattoos that are not very deep may take less time to disappear.

 Now, while no one can guarantee to 100 percent remove a tattoo, it is possible to remove enough so that it is not noticeable.